- Is it expensive?

 Q. What if my pet needs an operation?

-A. We have comprehensive operating facilities at Darwin Cottage where we can carry out a large range of surgical procedures in comfortable surroundings.
-However, where needed we have access to hospital facilities at Kew Vets in Harlow.
+A. We have operating, xray and diagnostic facilities at Darwin Cottage where we can carry out a large range of surgical and medical procedures in comfortable surroundings.
+However, where needed we have access to overnight hospital facilities at Kew Vets in Harlow and can arrange referral to specialists for wrap-around care.

-Q. I have pet insurance, can you deal directly with the company?
+Q. I have pet insurance, can you deal directly with this?

 More information is available at www.gov.uk/taking-your-pet-abroad